Yskandar/Subspace-Sparse-Clustering---LiDAR-Data/Readme.md

 # Project Description

-The purpose of this project is to provide an estimation of the position of a robot, using the LiDAR measurements performed by the robot.
+The purpose of this project is to provide an estimation of the position of a robot, using the LiDAR measurements taken by the robot.
+The LiDAR localization process is achieved by performing point-cloud registration.
-To do so, I apply robust spectral clustering techniques derived from papers referenced below.
+To do so, I apply robust spectral clustering techniques derived from papers referenced below to identify clusters of points in the given point clouds.
+Then, I proceed to interpolate the clusters to deduce the lines in the actual environment.
+Then, I proceed to match the lines to deduce a rotation and translation.
-After experimenting the algorithm on simulation data, I conducted several experiments to gather LiDAR data of a convex hull and processed them.
+After experimenting the algorithm on simulation data, I conducted several experiments to gather LiDAR data of the robot's environment and processed them.
-The LiDAR used to perform the experiments is the RPLiDAR A2.
+The LiDAR used in the experiments is the RPLiDAR A2.
 This project is funded by the [Cyber Physical Systems Laboratory, UCLA](https://www.cyphylab.ee.ucla.edu/)